AnshSinghSonkhia/Futuristic-CSS-Animations/README.md

 ## ✨ How To Contribute To This Repository?

 * Create a folder with the name of your CSS Animation.
+For Example: `Beautiful Scroll Animation` or `Image Slider Animation`.
-* Add Your Complete CSS Animation Project with all the files to that folder.
+* Add Your Complete CSS Animation Project with <b>all the files</b> to that Folder.
-* Raise a Pull Request mentioning what type of animation you have added
+* Raise a Pull Request mentioning what type of animation you have added.
+* Your PR will be merged within a day with the `hacktoberfest-accepted` label.
 > **Warning** <br>
 > Don't Duplicate Any Animation Which is Already Present in this Repository.
 > There must be some big changes, if the type of animation is same.